EscuderoBruno/EscuderoBruno/README.md

 # Hello!
 I'm Bruno Garcia 👋

-Im *Multimedia Engineer* and student of *Master's in Mobile Application Development* both at Universidad de Alicante.
+I'm a Multimedia Engineer and a student of the Master's in Mobile Application Development at the Universidad de Alicante.
+Here you will find my portfolio and projects showcasing my studies and skills.

 ## 🌱 About me